crosswalk-project/crosswalk-website/documentation/18-Screens.md

 3. The final step is to modify the JavaScript to close the launch screen.

-    When the `ready_when` property is set to `custom`, the launch screen can be closed by calling the Crosswalk-specific `window.show()` method.
-For this game, I added an artificial 5 second timeout before calling the `window.show()` method (otherwise the game loads so quickly that you only see a flash of the launch screen).
+    When the `ready_when` property is set to `custom`, the launch screen can be closed by calling the Crosswalk-specific `window.screen.show()` method.
+For this game, I added an artificial 5 second timeout before calling the `window.screen.show()` method (otherwise the game loads so quickly that you only see a flash of the launch screen).
 The code looks like this:

     ```
     setTimeout(function () {
-      // check that the screen.show method is available
+      // check that the window.screen.show method is available
-      if (screen.show) {
+      if (window.screen.show) {
-        screen.show();
+        window.screen.show();
       }

       gameLoop();